Using Physiotherapy for Osteoarthritis Treatment and Managing Joint Pain

 - Suggest modifications to your environment, such as ergonomic chairs or a cushioned mat in your kitchen, to relieve pain and improve function.

-- A home exercise program if done regularly will assist in reducing additional osteoarthritic flare-ups.
-Unfortunately long term compliance with this management plan does not always occur.
-Many patients will discontinue exercising once pain has subsided and function semi-restored until the next flare-up of pain.
+A home exercise program if done regularly will assist in reducing additional osteoarthritic flare-ups.
+Unfortunately, long term compliance with this management plan does not always occur.
+Many patients will discontinue exercising once the pain has subsided and function semi-restored until the next flare-up of pain.
 This can create further joint damage and deterioration by the repetitive cycle of exercise and inactivity.
 A maintenance physiotherapy visit every 4-6 weeks is the most effective method of maintaining joint range and strength.
 It will also allow the physiotherapist to review, modify and reinforce the prescribed exercises.
 Research indicates that while maintenance is ongoing, the overall medical costs are reduced for the patient due to the control of acute flare-ups.

 Don’t be Afraid to Reach Out for Help Managing Osteoarthritis!